ctte/ctte.github.io/index.md

 		<em>Figure2(a) MSE for link speed prediction &emsp;&emsp;&emsp; Figure2(b) MAE for link speed prediction</em>
 </p>

 ### __Figure 2.
-Link speed prediction accuracy, with/out attention mechanism.We can observe that out attention mechanism reduces the MSE from to, and reduces the MAE from to.__
+Link speed prediction accuracy, with/out attention mechanism.We can observe that out attention mechanism reduces the MSE from 16.9 to 16.2, and reduces the MAE from 2.3 to 2.1.__

 -------------------------------------------